lexie23c/Hivebets/README.md

 ## Referral System

-Build passive income by inviting friends to HiveBets:
+Build passive income by inviting friends to Hivebets:

 ### How Referrals Work